Try Out Our NEW Disneyland Ticket Calculator!

 • Includes a full kitchen with an island, a dining area, three bathrooms, washer and dryer, and a porch or balcony

-Aside from what’s listed above, each of the studios and villas at the Riviera Resort also come with a TV, iron, ironing board, coffee maker, and hairdryer.
+Aside from what’s listed above, each of the tower and deluxe studios and villas at the Riviera Resort also come with a TV, iron, ironing board, coffee maker, hairdryer, air-conditioning and free WiFi.

 Hotel lobby with furniture